 You are to define a problem and then develop a system design to satisfy it.
 This may be defining a new system or a replacement for an existing system.
 You will be expected to apply the methods taught in the class and submit a final report at the end of the semester.
-The project makes up 65% of your grade.
+The project makes up 55% of your grade.
 There are 3 deliverables leading up to the final report.
-They are the problem statement, the "System Concept of Operations" and a "System Detail Design".
+They are the problem statement, the "System Concept of Operations" and the "System Detail Design".
 The scope of your proposed system will be evaluated by me to ensure the scale is appropriate for this class.
-These are individual projects.
-Those students also taking ENG 498 are not allowed to use that project to satisfy this course requirement.